 Your first thought: “What the $%@?
 Who is Fannie Mae?”
 Your second thought: “What does this mean for my mortgage and my new home?”

-My loan was sold?
+My mortgage was sold?

 However, this should neither surprise nor concern you for two reasons: